pedrorfernandes/mcts/README.md

 This library implements a simple [Monte Carlo Tree Search](http://en.wikipedia.org/wiki/Monte_Carlo_tree_search) for games.

+## Datasets ##

+The datasets generated throughout the dissertation are available [here](https://mega.nz/#F!2ERjjBSI!5YkiicxAxEQfAA16NHs_3Q).

+To use a dataset, install couchbase, restore the database from any folder and boot the botwars framework.
+All game states are fully queriable through a N1QL query editor and also accessible in the web interface.

 ## Usage ##

 Implement a class that has the following methods: